Kvarken: Kvarken Archipelago

-On the Finnish side of Kvarken, there is a large archipelago, the Kvarken Archipelago, which includes the large islands Replot, Björkö and over 5600 smaller islands.
+On the Finnish side of Kvarken, there is a large archipelago, the Kvarken Archipelago, which includes the large islands Replot, Björkö and over 5,600 smaller islands.
 Most of it belongs to the municipality of Korsholm.
 Most of the small islands are inhabited.
 The archipelago is smaller on the Swedish side of the region, and the islands, part of Umeå Municipality, have much steeper shores.
 The Kvarken region was historically important also, because mail was delivered across Kvarken when the sea was completely frozen from the Swedish to the Finnish coast.
-This mail route was used frequently during the period of Sweden–Finland.
+This mail route was used frequently during the period when Finland was a part of Sweden.

 During the Ice Ages, the Kvarken region was located underneath the Fennoscandian ice sheet.
-When the ice sheet retreated from the area around 9600 years ago, the land, which had been compacted under the weight of the ice, rapidly expanded in a process known as isostatic rebound.
+When the ice sheet retreated from the area around 9,600 years ago, the land, which had been compacted under the weight of the ice, rapidly expanded in a process known as isostatic rebound.
 The Kvarken region is known for having some of the fastest rates of this uplift on Earth, having risen 285 meters since glacial retreat.
 It continues to rise, demonstrating the effects of deglaciation on flat and shallow archipelagos.
 The Kvarken Archipelago is also notable for its unique moraine formations (called de Geer moraines), which form regular clusters that are parallel to the ice front.
+It is estimated that within about 2,000 years, the seafloor in this area will rise above water, splitting the Gulf of Bothnia into a southern gulf and northern lake.

 In 2006, parts of the Kvarken Archipelago were added as an extension to the World Heritage Site of the High Coast (located on the western shore of the Gulf of Bothnia) in Sweden, because of its outstanding demonstration of isostatic uplift, and the influence of glacial retreat on the evolution of landforms and topography.
 The most Finnish parts of the High Coast/Kvarken Archipelago World Heritage Site are situated in the Korsholm municipality.

 In the group of islands in the “middle” of the Kvarken region, in Swedish called Valsörarna – Finnish Valassaaret, is a 36 m lighthouse designed by Henry Lepaute who worked for Gustave Eiffel's engineering bureau.
-The structural similarity between the lighthouse (built in 1885) and the Eiffel tower (built in 1889) is quite obvious.
+The structural similarity between the lighthouse (built in 1885) and the Eiffel Tower (built in 1889) is quite obvious.
 The lighthouse is now automated as are most lighthouses in Finland.

+Transportation

+The ferry route between Umeå and Vaasa connects Sweden and Finland at the narrowest part of the Gulf of Bothnia.
+The route is currently operated by Wasaline.